delingren/walle/mcu.md

 * Dimensions: 18 x 23.5
 * Regulator: ME6217 (LDO, 800mA, max input 6.5V)
 * GPIOs: 20 via the header, all capable of PWM.
-* UART: 2; UART0 defauts to GPIO0(Tx) and GPIO1(Rx).
+* UART: 2; UART0 defaults to GPIO0(Tx) and GPIO1(Rx).

 It seems to fit the bill really well.
-So I'll be using it during the protoyping phase and see if it works for everything.
+So I'll be using it during the prototyping phase and see if it works for everything.

 First off, let's verify that all the GPIO pins are PWM capable by using a simple sketch to dim LEDs.